jon-jacky/home/computing.md

     simultaneous  happening."

   This was written more than fifty years ago.
-We have been reading comments like this from promoters and critics ever since -- every time, as if the situation they describe had just recently appeared as a result of some new development.
+We have been reading comments like these from promoters and critics ever since -- every time, as if the situation they describe had just recently appeared as a result of some new development.
 McLuhan's  ideas have become so pervasive that people do not even realize when they are repeating him.